chrislattman/chrislattman/README.md

 - Foreign function interfaces (calling C/C++ code from other languages and environments, including WebAssembly and iOS and Android apps)
 - Unit testing, code coverage, CI/CD (GitLab CI/CD and GitHub Actions)

 In general, I enjoy low level development (C, C++, Rust, assembly) for Windows, macOS, Linux, and Android.
+I've also used FreeRTOS.
 I frequently write Python scripts for prototyping.
 I'm also very familiar with the Linux terminal, including commands like `curl`, `ssh`, `tcpdump`, `lsof`, and others.
 Virtualization technologies interest me, including virtual machines (VirtualBox, VMware, QEMU) and containers (Docker).

 Topics that I've covered: